SahnouneAyaa/Shoes-Product-Landing-Page/README.md

 ---

 ## Overview
-This project was created during my early learning phase in modern frontend development, where I explored React for component-based architecture and Tailwind CSS for utility-first styling.
+This project was created during my early learning phase in modern frontend development, where I explored Tailwind CSS for utility-first styling.

-It was also my first experience working with Tailwind CSS and building a UI with a more dynamic and modern design approach.

 ---